 Gilda’s Club New York City creates welcoming communities of free support for everyone living with cancer, along with their families and friends.
 Their innovative program is an essential complement to medical care, providing networking and support groups, workshops, lectures and social activities, all free of charge.
-CV Skinlabs donates products and copies of When Cancer Hits to the organization, and Britta also speaks there frequently to increase awareness of safe self care and reducing toxins in all areas of life.
+CV Skinlabs donated products and books to the organization.

 Women’s Voices for the Earth (WVE) is a national organization that works to eliminate toxic chemicals that harm women’s health.
-Together, Cinco Vidas and WVE are raising awareness about and taking action against toxic chemicals linked to cancer.
-A portion of When Cancer Hits book sales goes to WVE’s work empowering women to raise their voices for the right to live in a healthy environment.
+Together, CV Skinlabs blog and WVE are raising awareness about and taking action against toxic chemicals linked to cancer.

 Safe Skin Care Revolution